mgiang2015/SpringVideoPlatform/README.md

 1. Navigate to root folder.

-2. Run `.\gradlew bootRun` to run the Spring Boot server.
+2. Run `./gradlew bootRun` to run the Spring Boot server.
 The server will be running at `http://localhost:8080`

 3. Note: You do not need gradle installed in your machine for this.